- Northern Ireland

 EAL is the specialist skills partner and awarding body for industry, offering a large number of qualifications across a range of sectors, including, engineering, manufacturing, and construction.

-Following the Wolf review of vocational qualifications in 2011, the UK government announced a number of characteristics that Level 3 Tech level qualifications have demonstrate in order to feature in performance tables from 2016.
+Following the Wolf review of vocational qualifications in England in 2011, the Department for Education announced a number of characteristics that Level 3 Tech level qualifications have demonstrate in order to feature in performance tables from 2016.

 As a result, over 90% of the Level 3 qualifications previously recognised in performance tables will not be recognised in 2016 and beyond.